 In conclusion, the library module allows you to create a complete resource center enriched by the best practices and experiences of your employees.
-It is a real asset in the training of newcomers but also participates in the continuous information of employees, regardless of their level of seniority.
+It's a real asset in the training of newcomers but also participates in the continuous information of employees—regardless of their level of seniority.

 We therefore recommend that you survey your employees regularly and collect opinions on an ongoing basis to add new content and enhance existing resources.

 Here are some ideas for surveys to share to measure user satisfaction.